Hyde Park station (Los Angeles Metro)

 Hyde Park station is an at-grade light rail station on the K Line of the Los Angeles Metro Rail system.
 It is located in the median of Crenshaw Boulevard between its intersections with Slauson Avenue and 59th Street in the Hyde Park neighborhood of Los Angeles.

+During planning, the station was known as "Crenshaw/Slauson", with Metro adopting the current name in July 2015 in response to local feedback.

 The station opened on October 7, 2022.
 Metro held a ceremonial ribbon cutting ceremony for the station on August 6, 2022.

 The station features art by Carlson Hatton that visually celebrates the musical heritage of the area.

 Service

 Connections

 As of 6 June 2025, the following connections are available: